atif-b/Bump-Into-iOS-App/README.md

 # fyp

-*Keep updating this*

 "Bump into" mobile provides opportunities for unexpected meetings between students in the contexy of the university.
 This can be used for both student-to-student messaging and sharing of contact details, as well as student-to-staff looking up relevant course staff details.

-I am currently creating this app for iOS using the React Native framework.

 Features include:
 Login and Registration